ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-incident-analysis.md

 ![Lifecycle](/media/LifeCycle.png)

 BigPanda speeds up the process of understanding incidents.
 Automatically-consolidated alerts in real-time, as they unfold are combined with powerful alert lifecycle visibility.
-This makes BigPanda the best way for Modern Ops teams to manage and resolve issues.
-Next, in part 4 of this series, we'll discuss how to [bring your whole team into the picture](getting-started-with-bigpanda-incident-assignment.html) so that you're collaborating together at maximum strength.
+This makes BigPanda the best way for Modern Ops teams to manage and resolve issues. <!--Next, in part 4 of this series, we'll discuss how to [bring your whole team into the picture](getting-started-with-bigpanda-incident-assignment.html) so that you're collaborating together at maximum strength.-->